lipp/zbus/README.md

 ### method-call-request
 The method-call-request is sent by a zbus member to issue a method call.
 The broker will forward the method-call-request as method-call-request-forward message.
 The method-call-request message must always be a (zeromq) **two-part message**.
-The first argument is the method-url to call, the second is an argument string:
+The first argument is the method-url to call, the second is the argument:
 <table border="1">
        <tr>
 	<td>Message Part</td><td>Meaning</td><td>Example</td>